linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 If you want to set a default option so that you don't have to choose at every boot, you can do so from the menu by selecting 'd' on the confirmation screen.
- You will also be able to seal your disk encryption key using the TPM allowing you to use ensure only a boot password and the proper PCR state can unlock this yet.
+ You will also be able to seal your Disk Unlock Key using the TPM allowing you to use ensure only a boot passphrase and the proper PCR state can unlock this yet.

 (\*) Ubuntu/Debian Note: These systems don't read `/etc/crypttab` in their